- Things to Do

 Sweetgreen, with locations in Arlington’s Ballston, Clarendon, Crystal City, Pentagon City and Rosslyn neighborhoods, is a homegrown chain serving up made-to-order salads with gluten-free dressings and protein-packed bowls.

-In Clarendon, Silver Diner is modeled after the classic American diner and has locally sourced ingredients, with menu options marked for vegan, vegetarian, gluten-free and heart-healthy diets.
+In Clarendon, Silver Diner is modeled after the classic American diner and has locally sourced ingredients, with its famous "flexitarian" menu options clearly marked for vegan, vegetarian, gluten free and heart-healthy diets.

 At Elevation Burger, you’ll find two meatless burgers are on the menu.
 Veggie and vegan burgers are made with whole grains and veggies seasoned with organic spices, and you can order it on iceberg lettuce or a potato roll.